 Adorama pays top dollar for your used gear, especially this original Nikon D1.

 Back, Nikon D1. enlarge.

-The Nikon D1 is the world's forst practical DSLR.
-THere were DSLRs long before the D1, but they had five-ficgure price tags and worked poorly.
+The Nikon D1 is the world's first practical DSLR.
+There were DSLRs long before the D1, but they had five-figure price tags and worked poorly.